bixb922/umidiparser/README.md

     for event in MidiFile("example.mid", reuse_event_object=True):
          ... process each event ....

-In this case, for each iteration of the loop, the same MidiEvent object is returned For each step of the loop, but it is overwritten with the new data.
-However, if you want to store an event for later use,  you'll have to make a deep copy using *event.copy*.
+In this case, for each iteration of the loop, the same MidiEvent object is returned over over and over for each step of the loop, but overwritten with the new data.
+However, if you want to store an event for later use,  you'll have to make a deep copy using `event.copy`.

 All combinations of *reuse_event_object* and *buffer_size* are valid.

-Exceptions:
+Exceptions raised:

 The file must start with a standard MIDI file header (MThd), if not, a ValueError is raised.